-To vote in accordance with the recommendations just sign belo be checked.
-Please mark your votes as indicated in /X/ this sample The Board of Directors Recommends a Vote FOR Items 1, 2, 3 and 4.
-Item 1-Election of Directors FOR all nominees listed to the right (except as marked to the to contrary) 1 // (Instruction: To withhold auth nominee's name on the space pr - ndividual nominee write that Nominees: Anne L. Armstrong, R.B.
-Cheney, Lord Clitheroe, R.L.
-Crandall, W.R.
-Howell, D.P.
+To vote in accordance with the recommendations just sign belowed be checked.
+Please mark your votes as indicated in /X/ this sample The Board of Directors Recomme 1, 2, 3 and 4. nds a Vote FOR Items this sample Item 1-Election of Directors FOR all nominees listed to the right (except as marked to the to contrary) 1 // WITHHOLD AUTHORITY vote for all nominees isted to the right // (Instruction: To withhold authnominee's name on the space pr dividual nominee write that Nominees: Anne L. Armstrong, R Howell, D.P.
 Jones, D.E.
-Lewis, C.J.
-Silas, R.T.
-Staubach and R.J.
-Stegemeier.
-Item 2-Proposal to amend Certificate of Incorporation to increase authorized Common Stock. ratification of selection of FOR AGAINST ABSTAIN FOR AGAINST ABSTAIN Item 5-in their discretion, upon such other business as may properly come before the meeting.
+Lewis Item 2-Proposal to amend Certificate of Incorporation to increase authorized Common Stock. ratification of selection of Item 4-Proposal to amend and restate the 1993 Stock and Long-Term Incentive Plan.
+FOR AGAINST ABSTAIN // // // FOR AGAINST ABSTAIN // // // FOR AGAINST ABSTAIN Item 5-in their discretion, upon such other business as may properly come before the meeting.
 This proxy when properly executed will be voted in the manner directed herein by the undersigned.
-I PLAN TO In the absence of such direction the proxy will be voted ATTEND FOR the nominees listed in item 1 and FOR the proposals THE // set forth in items 2, 3 and 4.
-MEETING
+In the absence of such directi FOR the nominees listed in ite set forth in items 2, 3 and 4.